The Bankrate promise

-When choosing a credit card for overseas travel, there is an array of important factors to consider.
+When choosing a travel credit card, there is an array of important factors to consider.
 First and foremost, you’ll want a credit card that doesn’t charge foreign transaction fees.
 Next up, you’ll want to ensure your card is universally accepted—as in, your credit card will be usable wherever you go.

 Visa and Mastercard are easily the best options for international usage, mostly due to the fact that these cards are accepted almost anywhere in the world you travel.
 According to a 2020 survey from Nilson Report, acceptance of Visa and Mastercard has reached 70 million merchants internationally with significant growth in every region worldwide.
 According to the study, the ability to use smartphones as point-of-sale terminals has become a major factor in terms of acceptance at more locations around the world.

 Discover and American Express lag significantly behind, and it’s more likely than ever that specific retailers will choose not to accept American Express—even in countries where Amex acceptance is common.

 So, what’s taking the rest of the world so long to catch up?
 Here’s why American Express isn’t as universally accepted as other types of credit cards.

 Why don’t all businesses accept American Express?

 When you’re traveling away from home, it’s not uncommon to visit a restaurant or retail store that doesn’t accept American Express.
 The reason behind this is simple—American Express charges merchants a higher fee than competitors do.

 To be clear, all credit card issuers charge merchants fees in order to accept their credit cards, yet some card issuers choose to charge a higher fee than others.
 These fees are considered part of the cost of doing business for merchants, yet it’s easy to see why they would want to keep their payment fees to a minimum—especially if not accepting one type of card (in this case, American Express) doesn’t hurt their bottom line.